MarynaShavlak/dev-interview-hub/src/widgets/Sidebar/ui/SidebarItem/README.md

 ## Functionality

 1. **Feature Flag Driven**:
-    - The component adapts between the `SidebarItemRedesigned` and `DeprecatedSidebarItem` interfaces based on the `isAppRedesigned` feature flag.
+    - The component adapts between the `SidebarItemRedesigned` and `SidebarDeprecatedItem` interfaces based on the `isAppRedesigned` feature flag.
 This allows the sidebar to provide either a modern or legacy UI, depending on the application's configuration.

 2. **Conditional Rendering**:
     - Sidebar items with the `authOnly` flag are rendered only if the user is authenticated.
 This ensures that items requiring authentication are hidden from unauthenticated users, maintaining security and relevance.